 3 BIO224L Lab: Botany

 Experiments to complement the material presented in BIO224.
 Four hours of laboratory or flield experience per week.
-Corequisite or prerequisite: BIO224.
+Corequisite: BIO224.
 Additional Fee(s): Laboratory fees.

 2 BIO248 Ecology